cgrivera/ai-safety-challenge/README.md

 Download the headed version of of the tanksworld environment.

-## AI Arena

-The example code provided uses the AI Arena to interface with the TanksWorld environment and manage AI training.
-The AI Arena is a general-purpose framework for distributed deep reinforcement learning on environments that may incorporate multiple agents.
-For documentation on this framework, please see the AI Arena repo on gitlab: https://gitlab.jhuapl.edu/staleew1/ai-arena-v5

-In particular, look at the documentation located at: https://gitlab.jhuapl.edu/staleew1/ai-arena-v5/tree/master/docs

-Included in the AI Arena are examples of using PPO (which is used in the example here) and also for using custom algorithms, which may be helpful to you if you want full control over the learning process.
-The example of a custom policy can be found here: https://gitlab.jhuapl.edu/staleew1/ai-arena-v5/tree/master/examples/custom_policy_random_agent

 ## Errors FAQ

 ### GLibC related errors.
-We have seen this on myaplcloud machines for 16.04 ubuntu.
+Some systems experience problems related to glibc.
 The solution is to update the glibc libraries on the machine.

 ````sh
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test